-Intuit has never paid any cash dividends on its common stock.
-We follow a disciplined capital allocation process that funds internal development of offerings and services, enables external investment in skills, technologies or companies that accelerate our growth, and returns funds not used in the business to shareholders through our stock repurchase program.
-We do not anticipate paying any cash dividends in the foreseeable future.
+Historically, Intuit never paid any cash dividends on its common stock.
+We followed a disciplined capital allocation process that funds internal development of offerings and services, enables external investment in skills, technologies or companies that accelerate our growth, and returns funds not used in the business to shareholders through our stock repurchase program.
+In August 2011 our Board of Directors declared the first cash dividend in our history of \$0.15 per share of outstanding common stock payable on October 18, 2011 to stockholders of record at the close of business on October 10, 2011.
+We currently expect to continue paying comparable cash dividends on a quarterly basis; however, future declarations of dividends and the establishment of future record dates and payment dates are subject to the final determination of our Board of Directors.